 Wonderland

-While we were in Texas Auntie Theresa took all the kids to Chucky Cheese in Langley, and told Sharleen that she was "sure" that Mommy and Daddy would take her again for her birthday????Gotta love those Aunts, and of course she would not forget something like THAT!
-In the meantime she took them in wonderland...and they decided they like that better then Chucky Cheese. (by the way I have never been to Chucky Cheese and haven't been to Wonderland that many times...my kids and getting way to "cultured" or spoiled) I liked the idea of going to Wonderland way better since I did not feel like driving out that way again.
-We had a really fun afternoon, Daddy had to stay home and work, good thing because money can fly though your fingers there.
-I don't know what he would of thought about all his hard earned money being spent on the rides and candy game. (the kids favourite)lol.
+While we were in Texas Auntie Theresa took all the kids to Chucky Cheese in Langley, and told Sharleen that she was "sure" that Mommy and Daddy would take her again for her birthday????
+Gotta love those Aunts, and of course, she would not forget something like THAT!
+In the meantime she took them to Wonderland...and they decided they like that better than Chucky Cheese. (by the way, I have never been to Chucky Cheese and haven't been to Wonderland that many times...my kids and getting way too "cultured" or spoiled) I liked the idea of going to Wonderland way better since I did not feel like driving out that way again.
+We had a really fun afternoon, Daddy had to stay home and work, good thing because money can fly through your fingers there.
+I don't know what he would have thought about all his hard-earned money being spent on the rides and candy games. (the kids' favorite)lol.